Samsung Galaxy Note 8

-The Samsung Galaxy Note 8 is an Android-based smartphone phablet designed, developed, produced and marketed by Samsung Electronics.
-The successor to the discontinued Samsung Galaxy Note 7, Samsung Galaxy Note Fan Edition and Samsung Galaxy Note 5, it was unveiled on 23 August 2017 and became available on 15 September 2017.
+The Samsung Galaxy Note 8 is an Android-based phablet developed, produced and marketed by Samsung Electronics.
+The successor to the discontinued Galaxy Note 7, the refurbished Galaxy Note FE, the Galaxy Note 5, and the Galaxy Note 4, it was unveiled on 23 August 2017 and became available on 15 September 2017.

-The Note 8 improves on the core device specifications and hallmark S Pen features of earlier devices.
+The Note 8 improves on the core device specifications and hallmark S-Pen features of earlier devices.
 While retaining the same overall look and approximate size of the Galaxy S8+, it features an upgraded processor and, for the first time in Samsung's smartphone history, a dual-camera system on the rear of the device; one functions as a wide-angle lens and the other as a telephoto lens, with both featuring 12 MP resolution and optical image stabilization.
-The S Pen has increased pressure sensitivity levels and its software has been upgraded to offer improved note taking capabilities on the always-on display, as well as animated GIF and improved translation features.
+The S-Pen has increased pressure sensitivity levels and its software has been upgraded to offer improved note-taking capabilities on the always-on display, as well as animated GIF and improved translation features.

 History

-On 20 July 2017, Samsung tweeted a teaser video showing a darkened device with a stylus, stating the date of its next "Unpacked" event as 23 August 2017.
+On 20 July 2017, Samsung tweeted a teaser video showing a darkened device with a stylus, stating the date of its next “Unpacked” event as 23 August 2017.
 The Galaxy Note 8 was unveiled at that event, with a release date on 15 September 2017.
-Samsung Galaxy Note 7 owners could buy this phablet at a special discount of $524.
+Galaxy Note 7 owners could buy this phablet at a special discount of $524, as a result of the recall of the earlier.